jgowler/hashicorp-packer/Vault/README.md

 1. Dashboard > `Access Control`
 2. Select `ACL policies`
 3. Select `Create a policy`
-4. Give the policy a name ("secrets-access" for example).
+4. Give the policy a name ("azure-secrets" for example).
-5. In the `Rule` field enter the name of the policy with "/+/creds", e.g. `secrets-access/+/creds`.
+5. In the `Rule` field enter the name of the policy with "/+/creds", e.g. `azure-secrets/+/creds`.
 6. In the `Capabilities` field you select the permissions for this policy.
 I selected `create, list, update, read`.
 7. Click `Create policy`.